eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 * asio.1.12.1.nupkg
 * tinyxml2.6.0.0.nupkg

-After downloading these packages, open an administrative shell and execute the following command:
+After downloading these packages, open an administrative shell with *PowerShell* and execute the following command:

 .. code-block:: bash

     choco install -y -s <PATH_TO_DOWNLOADS> asio tinyxml2

-where :code:`<PATH\TO\DOWNLOADS>` is the folder you downloaded the packages into.
+where :code:`<PATH_TO_DOWNLOADS>` is the folder you downloaded the packages into.

 Python
 ^^^^^^